 Read time 5 minutes

-When you have installed the new Exchange Server 2016 on your Windows Server and want to configure the Exchange account in Outlook, there is a useful feature called Autodiscover.
-The Autodiscover feature facilitates the user to only input the user ID, and password and the account gets configured automatically.
-The Autodiscover finds the EWS (Exchange Web Services) endpoint in the URL for the clients.
+When you install the new Exchange Server 2016 on your Windows Server and want to configure the Exchange account in Outlook, there is a useful feature called Autodiscover.
+The Autodiscover feature facilitates the user only to input the user ID and password, and the account gets configured automatically.
+Autodiscover finds the EWS (Exchange Web Services) endpoint in the URL for the clients.
 The automatic configuration using Autodiscover is possible as:

 1. Exchange creates a new virtual directory (Autodiscover) in the default website under IIS.